jeremiah-shaulov/deno_php_world/private/simple_streams/README.md

 [TransformStream](https://developer.mozilla.org/en-US/docs/Web/API/TransformStream)`<Uint8Array, Uint8Array>`.

 This library reimplements `ReadableStream`, `WritableStream` and `TransformStream` in the fashion that the author of this library likes.
-The style of this library is to reuse buffers, don't [transfer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer/transfer) buffers, and to use efficient algorithms.
+The style of this library is to reuse buffers, and not to [transfer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer/transfer) buffers.

 This library requires to implement only a simple interface to create stream of bytes.
 Here is such interface that any object can implement to provide to others a readable byte-stream: